Definition of a Learning Disability: Symptoms and Types

 Dyscalculia is the mathematics equivalent of dyslexia.
-Keep in mind, these disorders can be separate from each other or work in conjunction with one another.
+Keep in mind that these disorders can be separate from each other or work in conjunction with one another.
 For instance, a child may have great difficulty doing word problems, because they do not understand what they are reading.
-In this case, the dyslexia would need to be treated before the dyscalculia.
+In this case, dyslexia needs to be treated before the dyscalculia.

-Problems that arise in someone who only suffers from dyscalculia, appear during sequencing, memorizing, or organizing.
+Problems that arise in someone who only suffers from dyscalculia appears during sequencing, memorizing, or organizing.
 Memorization is an essential part of math, because math facts such as addition, subtraction, multiplication, and division are the building blocks of all mathematics.
 If they struggle with memorization, then harder mathematics will become nearly impossible for the individual.

 - Counting by twos or fives.

 Dysgraphia is the writing equivalent of the other two.
 When a child suffers from dysgraphia, they have trouble organizing their thoughts on paper, which may extend to forming letters or words on paper to express those thoughts.
 If a child has this difficulty, you may notice that they:

 - Incorrectly copies letters or words.

 - Consistently misspell things.

 - Has trouble writing coherently and with organization.

 Supporting Your Child's Learning